'Mister Rogers and Philosophy', a Book Review

-“Mister Rogers’ Neighborhood” ran from 1968 through 2001, and it remains a staple children’s show in reruns while spawning the 2012 follow-up kids’ show “Daniel Tiger’s Neighborhood”.
+“Mister Rogers’ Neighborhood” ran from 1968 through 2001.
+It spawned the 2012 follow-up kids’ show “Daniel Tiger’s Neighborhood”.
 Fred Rogers’ mannerisms and philosophy affected two generations of Americans.
 The book “Mister Rogers and Philosophy” analyzes his philosophy, the impact of his work and its relation to various aspects of life.

 Disclaimer: I received a copy of this book from the publisher in exchange for my honest opinion.

 Chapter 1 discusses how Mr. Rogers is rooted in wonder and how it can be cultivated.

 Chapter 2 introduces the concept of mesmerism and Mr. Rogers.
 It also explains how Mr. Rogers’ laid the foundation for other explanatory shows, likely leading to “How It’s Made” and other science literacy shows.
 Chapter 6 continues this discussion while talking about matters he presented in a calm, child-friendly manner from grief after President Kennedy was shot to how preschoolers can handle daycare back when that was not commonly utilized.
 It also links Mr. Rogers’ approach to universal positive regard.